orbingol/NURBS-Python/docs/visualization_splitting.rst

 .. image:: images/split_decompose_circle1.png
     :alt: 2D curve decomposition 1

-The following is a circle-like shape generated with 7 control points as illustrated on page 301 of *The NURBS Book* (2nd Edition) by Piegl and Tiller.
+The following is a circular curve generated with 7 control points as illustrated on page 301 of *The NURBS Book* (2nd Edition) by Piegl and Tiller.
 There is also an option to generate this shape via ``geomdl.shapes`` module.

 .. image:: images/split_decompose_circle2.png